AdguardTeam/LegalDocs/adguard-vpn.com/eula.html.md

 ## 2. Terms of sale

 2.1.
 Customer pays for a subscription that allows activating AdGuard VPN, a piece of software downloadable from [adguard-vpn.com](https://adguard-vpn.com).
 In order to use the paid version of AdGuard VPN, you need to purchase a monthly, one-year, or two-year subscription.
 Once you purchase a subscription, it is automatically linked to your Account.
+You don’t need to activate the Software: a VPN subscription becomes active as soon as you purchase them.
 The period of use of AdGuard VPN granted by the Rightholder is specified when you purchase the subscription.
 The term of use of AdGuard VPN starts from the purchase of the subscription.
 If the term of use of AdGuard VPN starts at a different time, this information will be provided when you purchase the subscription.

-2.2 The order process is conducted by online reseller Paddle.com.
-Paddle provides all customer service inquiries and handles returns.
-Please refer to our Privacy policy to learn more about processing of your data by Paddle.
+2.2.
+Purchases of subscriptions for the Software from Rightholder’s website are governed by separate Terms of Sale published at [adguard-vpn.com/terms-of-sale.html](https://adguard-vpn.com/terms-of-sale.html), which are expressly incorporated by reference into this EULA.
+Purchases of subscriptions for the Software from Rightholder’s Partners may be subject to additional terms and conditions of sale provided by such Partners.

 2.3.
-If you have not canceled the auto-payment feature, your Account will be charged automatically, and your AdGuard VPN subscription will be renewed.
-If you turn off auto-renewal, you will receive an email notification before your AdGuard VPN subscription expires to the address you provided during the original purchase, with full renewal terms.
-You will also be notified in advance should the AdGuard VPN subscription price increase.
+You are entitled to a refund in accordance with the Terms of Sale.

 2.4.
-After a subscription purchased using coupons or discounts expires, the payment for the subscription renewal is charged at full price.
-Information on price changes will be sent to the email address used to purchase the subscription.
+You can cancel the purchased subscription at any time in accordance with the Terms of Sale.
+The canceled subscription will be valid until its expiry date.

 2.5.
-You can cancel the automatic subscription renewal service anytime, at no additional cost, in your Account to which the AdGuard VPN subscription is bound.
-Your paid subscription will still be valid, but you will have to renew it manually when it expires.
+You can cancel the automatic subscription renewal at any time in accordance with the Terms of Sale.

+2.6.
+You can extend the subscription term up to another year or two by purchasing another subscription.

+2.7.
+You can transfer the purchased subscription to another Computer.
+To do this, You need to unbind the Software installed on the Computer from Your Account and then sign in the Software installed on another Computer to Your Account.

+2.8.
+You can transfer the purchased subscription to another Account.
+To do this, You need to unbind the purchased subscription from Your Account and then bind the purchased subscription to another Account.

+2.9.
+When You purchase an AdGuard VPN subscription, an AdGuard Account is automatically created for the email address that You used at the purchase.
+AdGuard Account can also be registered during the installation of the Software if You enter your email address in the wizard window, or directly via the Website.
+By registering the Account, you affirm that you are 16 years or older.
+If desired, the User can delete the Account in the *Settings* section.
+The active subscription will be cancelled.
+To get a refund, you’ll need to contact the support team at [support@adguard-vpn.com](mailto:support@adguard-vpn.com).

+Note that when Your Account is created You are automatically subscribed to notifications about modifications, new versions, and features of the Software.

+2.10.
+The Rightholder reserves the right to use any means and procedures to verify the validity of the subscription and/or legality of a copy of the Software installed and/or used on Your Computer.

 ## 3. Refund policy